181228/CFGdegree-project/HW2_VisualCommunication/README.md

 Our website wireframes can be found below.
 We've organized them with a first-time user in mind, ensuring a smooth flow as follows:

-  -> Landing Page               | Ann opens the page using the URL -> Registration/Login Page    | She decides to create an account -> User Profile               | Ann checks how her profile appears to the public audience -> User Profile Settings      | She decides to update some information about herself -> Book Upload                | With a book to swap, Ann visits the Book Upload page and fills in the book data -> Books Listing              | She explores books listed by others, looking for ones she's interested in buying/swapping -> Book Details               | Ann finds 2 books intriguing but is unsure which to choose; she adds both to the Cart -> Book Cart                  | Ann reviews the Cart, makes a final book selection, clicks to mark it, and proceeds to check shipping options
+  -> Landing Page               | Ann opens the page using the URL <br /> -> Registration/Login Page    | She decides to create an account <br /> -> User Profile               | Ann checks how her profile appears to the public audience <br /> -> User Profile Settings      | She decides to update some information about herself <br /> -> Book Upload                | With a book to swap, Ann visits the Book Upload page and fills in the book data <br /> -> Books Listing              | She explores books listed by others, looking for ones she's interested in buying/swapping <br />
+  -> Book Details               | Ann finds 2 books intriguing but is unsure which to choose; she adds both to the Cart <br />
+  -> Book Cart                  | Ann reviews the Cart, makes a final book selection, clicks to mark it, and proceeds to check shipping options <br />
-  -> Shipping                   | She fills in her address, webiste calculates shipping cost, and Ann proceeds to the Payment Gateway
+  -> Shipping                   | She fills in her address, webiste calculates shipping cost, and Ann proceeds to the Payment Gateway <br />
-  -> Payment Gateway            | She enters her payment details and receives payment confirmation -> Rare Book Search           | A particular book crosses Ann's mind; she has been searching for it tirelessly.
-She decides to inquire about it on the Rare Book Search forum, in case someone is willing to give it away, swap, or sell.
+  -> Payment Gateway            | She enters her payment details and receives payment confirmation <br /> -> Rare Book Search           | A particular book crosses Ann's mind; she has been searching for it tirelessly.
+She decides to inquire about it on the Rare Book Search forum, in case someone is willing to give it away, swap, or sell. <br />

 <p align="center">
   <picture>